Polkadot-Blockchain-Academy/pba-content/syllabus/6-Polkadot/2-Blockchain_Scalability_History/Blockchain_Scalability_History_Slides.md

 <pba-flex center>

 - Someone has to stay online to protect each individual party's interests until the channel is closed.
-- In the Lighting Network the concept of "watchtower" has been developed, where trust can be outsourced to watchtower nodes to monitor for fraud.
+- In the Lightning Network the concept of "watchtower" has been developed, where trust can be outsourced to watchtower nodes to monitor for fraud.

 </pba-flex>